The urgent fight against mpox in Congo's refugee camps – DW – 08/26/2024

 No health checks at border control

-Truck drivers continue to cross with no health controls on the main roads between the DRC and Rwanda, increasing the risk of spreading the virus.
+Truck drivers continue to cross between the DRC and Rwanda with no health controls on the main roads, increasing the risk of spreading the virus.
 Doctor Hemedi Tresor fears that the DRC will be unable to contain the spread of the epidemic.
 "No sanitary facilities at our airports, at our borders.
 And we all know that it's from our borders that we'll reach cruising speed in contamination," Tresor told DW.

 However, Samuel Roger Kamba, Congolese Minister of Public Health, is not worried.
 "There's no reason for us to start asking questions about planes or anything else, because last year there was a WHO alert at international level and there was no flight ban.
 So it's the same thing this year."

 The first 10,000 mpox vaccines are due to arrive this week in Africa.
-Made by Bavarian Nordic, they were donated by the United States.
-However: they are not destined for the DRC but for Nigeria.
+Made by Danish biotech company Bavarian Nordic, they were donated by the United States.
+However, they are not destined for the DRC, but for Nigeria.
 The delivery is a result of several years of talks between both governments, according to a source involved in the process who was not authorized to speak.

 Multiple public health officials and scientists have criticized the slow arrival of the vaccines.
 The World Health Organization (WHO) took until August to officially start the process needed to give poor countries easy access to large quantities of vaccines via international agencies.
 This forced African governments and the Africa CDC to instead request vaccine donations from rich countries.